 WILLIAM ORBIT featuring SARAH BLACKWOOD White Night

-In period which has seen a flurry of solo activity and the reformation of DUBSTAR, the lovely SARAH BLACKWOOD took time out to work with on a track from his album ‘Odyssey’.
+In period which has seen a flurry of solo activity and the reformation of DUBSTAR, the lovely SARAH BLACKWOOD took time out to work with on a track from his album ‘My Oracle Lives Uptown’.
 Although a version without her ended up on the final tracklisting, her take was offered as a free download in 2010.
-More accessible than some of CLIENT’s recent offerings but more purely electronic than DUBSTAR, this is a priceless pop gem from our Sarah which lyrically is “full of pain”.
+More accessible than some of CLIENT’s recent offerings but more purely electronic than DUBSTAR, this was a priceless pop gem from our Sarah which lyrically was “full of pain”.